scaffold-eth/scaffold-eth-docs/toolkit/scaffold-eth-toolbox/scaffold-eth-commands.md

 `yarn start` starts a react frontend server at `localhost:3000`

-`yarn complile` compiles any smart contracts located at `packages/hardhat/contracts/`
+`yarn compile` compiles any smart contracts located at `packages/hardhat/contracts/`

 `yarn deploy` deploys any smart contracts that have been specified in `00_deploy_your_contract.js` located at `packages/hardhat/deploy/`